-1. A major water flow is classified as a water channel that is critical to assist in the I hand water now is classified as a water training that to disast in the flooding and drainage of the mangrove wetland.
+1. A major water flow is classified as a water channel that is critical to assist in the flooding and drainage of the mangrove wetland.
 A properly functioning tidal channel is self-maintained, due to the scouring effect of flowing water on the substrate during flood and ebb tides.
-As a results, sediment is not able to build up and eventually clog in a properly functioning tidal channel.
+As a results, sediment is not able to build

-- 2. Observe site during ebb tide to gain the best view of major water flows.
+- up and eventually clog in a properly functioning tidal channel. - 2.
+Observe site during ebb tide to gain the best view of major water flows.
 Using the tracking function of the GPS to walk the length of each major tidal channel, taking note of instance of excessive sedimentation.
 Also observe areas of excessive channel erosion.
 A properly functioning tidal channel will find a dynamic equilibrium between sedimentation and erosion. - 3.
 Look into the interior of the mangrove rehabilitation site for incidence of significant standing water at low tide.
-Standing water at low tide inhibits man-grove recruitment and growth.
+Standing water at low tide inhibits mangrove recruitment and growth.
 Some areas of standing water may be appropriate for fish refugia, but the forest floor should not have significant ponding during low tide. - 4.
-Record observations on map .
+Record observations on map.

 - Is there evidence of sedimentation in tidal creeks?
-Is it occurring on the ebb or flood tide? - How do you recommend correcting sedimenting tidal creeks? . - Is there evidence of extreme erosion due to tidal channels?
+Is it occurring on the ebb or flood tide? - How do you recommend correcting sedimenting tidal creeks? - Is there evidence of extreme erosion due to tidal channels?
 Is this part of the natural change taking place in the rehabilitation site, or might this be problematic? - Is there evidence of significant standing water in the site?
 Is it a problem?
 If so, what do you suggest as a mid-course correction to remedy this problem?